-Uncertainty in Circular Architectural and Engineering Education and Challenge-based Learning
+Uncertainty in Circular Architectural & Engineering Education and CBL

 Nina Bohm is doing a PhD on transdisciplinary education at Delft University of Technology under the wings of the 4TU Centre for Engineering Education and the supervision of Prof.dr.ir Ellen van Bueren (TU Delft) and Prof.dr.
 Perry den Brok (Wageningen University).
 In her research, she investigates courses and curricula that build bridges to connect academic knowledge and the sustainability challenges of the city.
 Her research takes an interest in how students learn to deal with uncertainty.
 In this video, Nina takes a specific look at how students learn to deal with uncertainty through new pedagogical approaches.